EconomyLens.com

 Related

 BBVA said in a statement on Monday that it was raising the offer to Sabadell shareholders by 10 percent to 3.39 euros per share.
 The new offer values Sabadell at 19.5 billion euros ($22.9 billion).
-BBVA stated it would not make further improvements to the bid or extend the deadline for shareholders to accept it.
+BBVA said it would not make further improvements to the bid or extend the deadline for shareholders to accept it.
 “With this improved offer, we are putting an extraordinary proposal in the hands of Banco Sabadell shareholders,” BBVA chairman Carlos Torres Vila said in the statement.

 Sabadell’s leadership has consistently rejected BBVA’s advances in its determination to maintain the independence of Spain’s fourth-largest bank.
 Chief executive Cesar Gonzalez-Bueno told Onda Cero radio on Monday that the new offer was “very weak” and “even worse,” pointing to Sabadell’s rising stock market valuation since the bid was launched.